 A lens hood helps this.
 It blocks that harsh sun from getting into your lens and stops glare, bright spots, and chances of overexposing your image.
 Not just for daytime, it helps with any other strong light source like headlights and overhead street lights at night.

-Now South America in all of its colorful culture, amazing animals and delicious delights await you.
+Now South America in all of its colorful culture, amazing animals, and delicious delights awaits you.

 With all of the information above you can mix n match to put together the best camera combination for you and have confidence that you will return with amazing pictures.

 Bryan Haines is co-founder and blogger on ClickLikeThis.
 We cover action cameras and outdoor photography with a focus on GoPro cameras.